J0K3Rn/Portfolio/index.md

 <b>Automation and Testing Software Developer Intern (Jan.
 2020 - Present)</b><br>
 - Writes unit tests in python and debugs programs.
 Also have been in the efforts of automating tests from writing scripts to implementing web interface.<br>
 <b>Teacher (May.
 2019 - Dec.
 2019)</b><br>
 - Held technological classes for the low-income communities of Houston teaching them the fundamentals of technology.
-Taught both hardware and software.
+Taught both hardware and software classes.
 </p>

 ## Education